-Martin Luther King Jr.'s Children's Quotes About Donald Trump Are So Necessary
+Martin Luther King Jr.'s Children Did Not Hold Back About Donald Trump

 Much of the country celebrated the life of Dr. Martin Luther King Jr. on Monday, Jan.
 15 by posting inspirational quotes or photos of the civil rights activist to commemorate and pay tribute to his legacy.
 However, MLK's actual family used the opportunity to comment on the country's current leadership.
 After recent accusations of racism made against the president, Martin Luther King Jr.'s children's quotes about Donald Trump were necessary and timely.